Click here to return HOME

 Dialogue Microphones:

-In pictures of the golden era of radio drama, you'll see several actors, scripts in hand, clustered in a semi-circle around a big pillbox microphone (an RCA 44 ribbon mic).
-Those ribbon mics were a big component in getting the intimate radio sound, but are out of production today and we have other requirements--our actors are arrayed in front of several microphones for reasons I'll explain in a minute.
-We use three Shure SM58 uni-directional dynamic microphones for dialogue.
 The SM58's are the sturdy, standard, inexpensive P.A.-style mics seen everywhere, (they resemble a cigar with a silver golf ball on top).
 We use three mics to accommodate the various heights of our large casts (7 to 12 actors), which often mix children and adults.
 The uni-directional feature of the SM58s limits the area where the mic is sensitive to one direction.
 (My apologies to the more technically savvy readers, but some people don't understand these concepts, so I will cover them as necessary.
 See Peter Elsea's Primer on Microphones, from the University of California at Santa Cruz's Electronic Music Studios.)
-A uni-directional microphone has unique pickup patter (polar pattern).
+A uni-directional microphone has unique pickup pattern (polar pattern).
 If you can imagine a balloon stemming out from the top of the microphone, that is the area where the mic is most sensitive.
 It is very in-sensitive in the area directly behind the mic--where the cord is plugged in.
 Pointing the mic away from some areas allows us to keep our mics from picking up unwanted sounds, such as the sound effects--which have their own mic.

 We pair up our performers by height and assign groups to one mic.
 I try to have them speak into the mic from about a foot away, if you are much further back. you will hear the "room tone," which may not be desirable.
 If the script calls for a scream or shouted line, I tell the actors to shout up towards the ceiling.
 It's preferable to have two performers in the same scene be at the same mic since that makes their conversation more convincing, but sometimes you have to separate them.
 When two actors are at one mic, we control their volume with distance--we move quiet actors in closer and have louder ones stand further away--though not far enough to make the audience feel somebody is speaking from far away--we use that technique as an effect when called for by the script.
+Since it's generally confusing in radio drama to have more than four voices talking at once, three mics do the job nicely.

 Special Uses of Dialogue Microphones: